jeckman/wpbook-lite/README.txt

 == Changelog ==

+= 1.6.3 =
+* Bug in setting post-as-link for the publish to page/group settings.

 = 1.6.2 =
 * Somehow encoding on the main wpbook-lite.php file was UTF-8 with a BOM - this